miere43/plugin2text/README.md

 Text serialization options:

     --export-timestamp         write timestamps for records
-    --preserve-record-order    always write records in the same order as in ESP --preserve-junk            do not clear fields that may contain junk data --export-related-files     export files required for mod to function (scripts, facegen textures, SEQ file). --data-folder and
+    --preserve-order           always write records/fields in the same order as in ESP --preserve-junk            do not clear fields that may contain junk data --export-related-files     export files required for mod to function (scripts, facegen textures, SEQ file). --data-folder and